mattbellis/PHYS-3330/_pages/final-project-examples.md

     * **Examples:**
         * Modular synthesizer with voltage-controlled oscillators (VCOs) and amplifiers (VCAs).
         * Stylophone or keyboard.
-        * Theremin (be aware of the complexity of this project and that most groups fail to complete a functioning device).
         * Instruments controlled by transducers (Hall-effect, photodiodes, etc.).
+        * A note on Theremins: most groups fail to complete a functioning device when choosing this project.
+Instead, we encourage groups to pursue transducer based instruments, as indicated above.
     * **Features to Consider:**
         * VCOs, VCAs, envelope generators.
         * Waveform manipulation (square, triangle, compression, limiting).